huterguier/lox/README.md

 Lox comes with built-in loggers for common use cases.
 Loggers support both `lox.tap` and `lox.spool` transformations and let you easily log to different backends.
 An example is `lox.loggers.SaveLogger`, which saves logs to a specified directory in a structured format for later use.
-Loggers are instantiaded with any necessary configuration, and then initialized with a random key using `init` to produce a logger state.
+Loggers are instantiated with any necessary configuration, and then initialized with a random key using `init` to produce a logger state.
 This state is then passed to the `tap` or `spool` transformation along with the function to be logged.

 ```python
 >>> import lox.loggers